top of page

 Where are the classes held?

-All classes are held at "Berkeley Academy", 43505 Mission Blvd. in the heart of Fremont's Mission San Jose district (across the street from Ohlone College.)
+Our main site is at 43475 Ellsworth Street in the heart of Fremont's Mission San Jose district (across the street from Ohlone College.)
 For more information or to schedule a visit, email email@example.com

 What is the student-to-instructor ratio?